PBAP123/migrator/README.md

   - Common window managers (i3, awesome, bspwm, etc.)
   - Hardware-independent configurations only
 - **Incremental Backup**: Monitors changes to packages and configurations over time.
+- **Custom Backup Destinations**: Choose where your backups are stored:
+  - Define any local folder or network share as your backup location
+  - Configuration persists between sessions
+  - TUI interface for easy management
 - **Migration Planning**: Generates a plan for installing packages on a new system.
 - **Configuration Restoration**: Helps restore configuration files to their original locations.
 - **Terminal User Interface (TUI)**: Comprehensive terminal-based interface for easier management.